AppWerft/Ti.LocationTrackerService/README.md

-# Ti.LocationUpdateService
+# Ti.LocationTrackerService
-A bound and started service that is promoted to a foreground service when location updates have been requested and all clients unbind.

- For apps running in the background on "O" devices, location is computed only once every 10 minutes and delivered batched every 30 minutes.
-This restriction applies even to apps targeting "N" or lower which are run on "O" devices.
+ Note: for apps running in the background on "O" devices (regardless of the targetSdkVersion),  location may be computed less frequently than requested when the app is not in the foreground.

+Apps that use a foreground service -  which involves displaying a non-dismissable notification -  can bypass the background location limits and request location updates as before.

+ This Titanium module uses a long-running bound and started service for location updates.
+The service is aware of foreground status of the window  which is the only bound client in this sample.

-  This module realizes a solution for it.
-When an activity is bound to this service, frequent location updates are permitted.
-When the activity is removed from the foreground, the service promotes itself to a foreground service, and location updates continue.
-When the activity comes back to the foreground, the foreground service stops, and the notification assocaited with that service is removed.
+After requesting location updates, when the window ceases to be in the foreground, the service promotes itself to a foreground service and continues receiving location updates.

+ When the window comes back to the foreground, the foreground service stops, and the notification associated with that foreground service is removed.

-  For controlling  the  foreground service it is mandatory to add a `lifecycleContainer` property.
-This is for listening of lifecycle events inside the trackerproxy.
+ While the foreground service notification is displayed, the user has the option to launch the appfrom the notification.

 # Manifest

 Don't forget this entry in you manifest: